sambaker89/window_packer/README.md

 1. internet connection
 1. qemu-system-x86

-## note
+## Notes:
-This setup use the Autounattend file to create a ready KVM vagrant box.
-It automatically update window image and creates 2 default user.
+* use the Autounattend file to create a ready KVM vagrant box.
+* turn off window auto update and creates 2 default user.
+* This is an evaluation copy, DO NOT include the Product Key.
+It will causes "no disk image" error.
+* sets up the vagrant